GambitGamesLLC/unity-neuroguide-energy/README.md

 ## CONFIGURATION FILE INSTRUCTIONS

-You can find the appropriate `configuration json` file within the Resources folder of the `NeuroGuide Launcher app`.
+You can find the appropriate `configuration json` file within the Resources folder of the [unity-neuroguide-launcher](https://github.com/GambitGamesLLC/unity-neuroguide-launcher).
 This configuration file only exists as part of that repository and is not stored in this one.

 **If this app is run via the NeuroGuide launcher, it will use the data passed to it by the Launcher, which comes from a configuration .json file**